 - Reference participation in the IDSA on corporate website and link to www.idsalliance.org.

 - Presence and/or speaking slot at member user conference (if applicable).

 - Blog, to be posted on member website, announcing membership in the IDSA and benefits to the organization and its customers.

-- Promotion of the IDSA and activities to customer base through social channels, company newsletters, emails, and other corporate communication vehicles.
+- Promotion of the IDSA and activities to customer base through social channels, company newsletters, emails, customer presentations and other corporate communication vehicles.

 - Include IDSA promotional materials in booth at designated events.